-- Dominance of the English and French languages.
+- The dominance of the English and French languages.
 These two languages are dominant in all Arab countries, which makes Arabic speakers not familiar with their own terminologies at times.
-This means that to complete Arabic localization, the localizer should be well-informed of all words that are used in English and/or French and not in Arabic.
+This means that to complete Arabic localization, the localizer should be well informed of all words that are used in English and/or French and not in Arabic.
 Some Arabic words might not be familiar to native Arabic speakers themselves.

 Who are the localizers of the Arabic languages?

 It usually takes native Arabic speakers to localize the Arabic language, because they are the ones who know everything about the culture, beliefs, religions, norms, needs, demands, sensitive topics and terminologies, what is acceptable and what is not, and what should be taken into consideration.
 Non-native speakers can localize the Arabic language, however, they should be well-informed and should pay close attention to all details.
 For that reason, localizers of the Arabic language should typically be native speakers of the Arabic language.
 They should be translators who know all about conveying the meaning in the right way, and they should definitely be well aware of all challenges of the Arabic languages and culture and know how to deal with them.

 Get a quote now and let our translators bridge the gap between languages!